jmorris-uk/openmc_workshop/README.md

 ### Acknowledgments
-Fred Thomas for providing examples from the Serpent workshop, Enrique Miralles Dolz for providing the CSG tokamak model, Andrew Davis for his work on the fusion neutron source and the OpenMc team for their software.
+Fred Thomas for providing examples from the Serpent workshop, Enrique Miralles Dolz for providing the CSG tokamak model, Andrew Davis for his work on the fusion neutron source and the OpenMC team for their software.